-Risk factors were successively included into the model, starting with smoking.
-Different model variants were fitted: for each variant a specific model parameter was assumed to change during the active smoking period.
-Resulting deviances are shown in Table 2 for variants with smoking-dependent transition rates $\nu_k$ $(k \in \{1, 2, 3\})$ and $\nu_h$ .
-Based on AIC, the only valid models were those with a change in the late disease stages, such as formation ( $\nu_3$ ) of complicated lesions and occlusion at the site of the plaque ( $\nu_h$ ).
+smoking-dependent transition rates v_k ($k \in \{1, 2, 3\}$) and v_h .
+Based on AIC, the only valid models were those with a change in the late disease stages, such as formation (v_3) of complicated lesions and occlusion at the site of the plaque (v_h).
 The differences in the deviance can be understood by the fact that in the process-oriented model, the age-trend of the risk is directly related to the parameter affected by smoking.
 For an effect on a late stage of an already existing disease, the impact on risk is fast.
 On the other hand, the increase in risk may be lagged by decades after an increase in early fatty streaks.
 This is illustrated in Web Figure 1.

-The model fit implies smoking to affect mainly a late disease stage.
-Therefore, there should be no substantial difference in the extent of fatty streaks and raised lesions between smokers and non-smokers.
-Indeed, no such difference was observed in actual data [12].
-This is illustrated in Figs. 3A and 3E.
-The figure refers only to men but the same conclusions could be drawn for women.
-Other model variants are excluded: variants of the process-oriented model with smoking associated with first lesion formation $\nu_1$ (light gray bars) show substantial differences to the actual extent of fatty streaks, and variants with smoking associated with the transition rate to raised lesions $\nu_2$ (middle gray bars) substantial differences to the actual extent of raised lesions.
-Therefore, these variants are excluded by poor model fit to the epidemiological data and, independently, as they predict a substantial association between smoking and the extent of early lesions.
-Model variants $\nu_3$ and $\nu_h$ differ only in their prediction on complicated lesions.
-However, there is only limited information on complicated lesions in the PDAY study which are thus not shown in Fig. 3.
-Therefore, we pursue with smoking associated with $\nu_h$ , corresponding to an effect of smoking on thrombosis.
+The model fit implies that smoking affects mainly a late disease stage.
+Therefore, there should be no substantial difference in the extent of fatty streaks and raised lesions between smokers and nonsmokers.
+Indeed, no such difference was observed in actual data (12).
+This is illustrated in Figure 3A and 3E.
+The figure refers only to men, but the same conclusions could be drawn for women.
+Other model variants are excluded.
+Variants of the process-oriented model with smoking associated with first lesion formation v_1 (light gray bars) show substantial differences to the actual extent of fatty streaks, and variants with smoking associated with the transition rate to raised lesions v_2 (medium gray bars) substantial differences to the actual extent of raised lesions.

+Therefore, these variants are excluded by poor model fit to the epidemiologic data and, independently, as they predict a substantial association between smoking and the extent of early lesions.
+Model variants v_3 and v_h differ only in their prediction on complicated lesions.
+However, there is only limited information on complicated lesions in the PDAY study, which is thus not shown in Figure 3.
+Therefore, we evaluated smoking associated with v_h , corresponding to an effect of smoking on thrombosis.

-According to our best estimates, $\nu_h$ was 4.5-fold increased for male and even 11-fold increased for female smokers compared to non-smokers.
-As $\nu_h$ parameterizes the very last process, this fold increase directly translates to a fold increase in the individual hazards which is illustrated with a dotted line in the left panel of Fig. 4.
-Despite this large increase in individual risk, a lower HR is observed at the population level, cf. the dashed line in Fig. 4.
+According to our best estimates, v_h was 4.5-fold increased for male and even 11-fold increased for female smokers compared with nonsmokers.
+As v_h parameterizes the very last process, this fold increase directly translates to a fold increase in the individual hazard, which is illustrated with a dotted line in the left panel of Figure 4.
+Despite this large increase in individual risk, a lower HR is observed at the population level; see the dashed line in Figure 4.
 Within the group of smokers, more infarctions occur, leading to a stronger selection of individuals without extensive complicated lesions.
 This leads to an attenuation of the marginal hazard, and this attenuation is stronger in smokers and increases with age.